-Land border crossing points2: Regarding assessed land border crossing points, 72 per cent of them were completely closed in April and May, respectively, while the share of fully closed land border crossing points among those assessed was 47 per cent in June, 44 per cent in July and August, respectively.
-Moreover, 16 per cent of the assessed land border crossing points were partially operational in April, while the share of partially operational land border crossing points among those assessed was 13 per cent in May, 15 per cent in June, 16 per cent in July and August, respectively.
-Twelve per cent of the assessed land border crossing points were fully operational in April, while the share of fully operational land border crossing points was 15 per cent in May, 35 per cent in June, 40 per cent in July and August, respectively.
-The number of operational land border crossing points increased by 28 per cent.
+Land border crossing points: Regarding assessed land border crossing points, 72 per cent of them were completely closed both in April and May, while the share of fully closed land border crossing points among those assessed was 47 per cent in June, 44 per cent in July and August, respectively, 46 per cent in September, and 28 per cent in October.
+Moreover, 16 per cent of the assessed land border crossing points were partially operational in April, while the share of partially operational land border crossing points among those assessed was 13 per cent in May, 15 per cent in June, 16 per cent in July and August, respectively, 15 per cent in September, and 10 per cent in October.
+Twelve per cent of the assessed land border crossing points were fully operational in April, while the share of fully operational land border crossing points was 15 per cent in May, 35 per cent in June, 40 per cent in July and August, respectively, 38 per cent in September, and 58 per cent in October.
+The number of operational land border crossing points increased by 46 per cent between April and October.
+An upward trend of the numbers of operational land border crossing points were recorded between September and October, with an increase by 20 per cent more of land border crossing points reported to be fully operational.

-Blue border crossing points3: Nineteen per cent of the blue border crossing points were completely closed in April and May, respectively, while the share of fully closed blue border crossing points among those assessed was 18 per cent in June, July and August, respectively.
-At the same time, 81 per cent of the assessed blue border crossing points were partially operational in April and May, respectively, while the share of partially operational blue border crossing points among those assessed was 66 per cent in June, July and August, respectively.
-In April and May, none of the assessed blue border crossing points were reported as being operational (75 out of 75 assessed blue border crossing points), while this number changed slightly in June, July and August, respectively, where 13 per cent of the assessed blue border crossing points were reportedly operational, respectively (see page 3, for further information).
+Blue border crossing points: Nineteen per cent of the blue border crossing points were completely closed in April and May, respectively, while the share of fully closed blue border crossing points among those assessed was 18 per cent in June, July and August, respectively, 16 per cent in September, while none of the assessed blue border crossing points were closed in October, reportedly.
+At the same time, 81 per cent of the assessed blue border crossing points were partially operational in April and May, respectively, while the share of partially operational blue border crossing points among those assessed was 66 per cent in June, July and August, respectively, and 11 per cent in September and October.
+In April and May, none of the assessed blue border crossing points were reported as being operational (75 out of 75 assessed points), while this number changed slightly in June, July and August, respectively, where 13 per cent of the assessed blue border crossing points were reportedly operational, and changed more in September and October when 68 and 84 per cent of the points were reported to be operational.
+A significant increase of operational blue border crossing points was observed between August and October.
+The number of operational blue border crossing points increased by 71 per cent, which can be explained by the downward trend in the numbers of partially operational blue border points observed the same reporting period (see page 3, for further information).

-^{1.
-122} airports were assessed by April and May.
-The number of assessed airports increased from 122 to 124 by August 2020.
+1. 122 airports were assessed by April and May.
+The number of assessed airports increased from 122 to 130 by September 2020, and, increased further in October to 198, which is the total number of airports assessed so far.

-^{2.} By April and May a total of 405 land border crossing points were assessed.
-The number of assessed land border crossing points increased from 405 to 424 by June 2020.
+2. By April and May a total of 405 land border crossing points were assessed.
+The number of assessed land border crossing points increased from 405 to 433 by August 2020, and decreased slightly in October, where 432 land border constitution assessed.

-^{3.} By April and May a total of 75 blue border crossing points were assessed.
-The number of assessed blue border crossing points increased from 75 to 79 by June 2020.
+3. By April and May a total of 75 blue border crossing points were assessed.
+The number of assessed blue border crossing points increased from 75 to 79 by June 2020 and remained stable since.